Crystal Valley Interchange

 Construction of a new interchange at Interstate 25 and Crystal Valley Parkway is a top transportation priority for the Town.
 The project will improve safety and mobility in the surrounding community and provide a key regional transportation link from I-25 to southern Castle Rock and Douglas County.

-The interchange includes construction of a bridge over I-25, north and southbound on- and off-ramps, a bridge over the BNSF railroad tracks, relocation of a segment of the East Frontage Road and a connection to the relocated West Frontage Road from Tomah Road to the new interchange as a separate project by the Town and Douglas County.
+The interchange includes construction of a bridge over I-25, north and southbound on- and off-ramps, a bridge over the BNSF Railway tracks, relocation of a segment of the East Frontage Road and a connection to the relocated West Frontage Road from Tomah Road to the new interchange as a separate project by the Town and Douglas County.

 The Preferred Alternative of the Crystal Valley / I-25 Interchange Environmental Assessment includes a diamond interchange with Crystal Valley Parkway crossing over I-25 on the east, and Territorial Road on the west.
 Crystal Valley Parkway will be constructed with two lanes in each direction between the relocated east-and west-side frontage roads.

 Crystal Valley Parkway will cross over I-25 with a grade separation.
 The Parkway will be constructed to accommodate the current configuration of I-25 in each direction.
 The new interchange will also be wide enough to accommodate a proposed additional track by Burlington Northern Santa Fe Railroad.

 The proposed new interchange requires the I-25 northbound on- and off-ramps to be located between northbound I-25 and East Plum Creek.
 This requires relocating a portion of the existing I-25 East Frontage Road, about one-half mile north and south of Crystal Valley Parkway.
-Additionally, the proposed I-25 southbound on- and off-ramps will be located between the BNSF Railroad and the southbound I-25 lanes.
+Additionally, the proposed I-25 southbound on- and off-ramps will be located between the BNSF Railway and the southbound I-25 lanes.
 This requires relocating a portion of the existing I-25 West Frontage Road between Yucca Hills Road to the north and Tomah Road on the south.
 Roadway approaches to the bridge over Plum Creek will be modified, the bridge will not be impacted by this construction.

 Purpose and need for the project

 This project will improve access and safety from the south end of Castle Rock south to the Tomah Road interchange.
 The purpose of the interchange includes:

 - Enhancing the local ancillary roadway network